michaelrtm/housepoints/readme.md

 # House Points Tracker #

 Developed as an example app for my students, to show how a simple web app could operate.
-Students designed an app to keep track of the school's house points.
-They used PowerPoint to show interaction with elements.

-Incomplete.
+Potential to add to the school's intranet to drive students to want to earn the points, instead of them being arbitrarily assigned each week.

-Todo
+## Todo ##

 * Auth
 * Mobile view
 * Clean up student search (ajax request after search params at least 3 chars)?